itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##  Introduction

-​	We have developed an electro-optic modulator based on carrier-depletion mechanism in silicon to simulate carrier and index distribution in a global structure.
+​We have developed an electro-optic modulator based on carrier-depletion mechanism in silicon to simulate carrier and index distribution in a global structure.
 The drift and diffusion of carriers result in depletion at the PN junction.
 Applying a reverse bias voltage at the cathode broadens the depletion region, altering the carrier concentration and modulating the material's refractive index.
 Gaussian doping was employed in this model.
 Modulation efficiency, capacitance, and resistance were calculated to analyze the electro-optic characteristics of the modulator.

-​	The figure below illustrates the device structure we constructed, wherein the aluminum electrode is applied to the silicon modulator, and the entire device is encapsulated with silicon dioxide material.
+​The figure below illustrates the device structure we constructed, wherein the aluminum electrode is applied to the silicon modulator, and the entire device is encapsulated with silicon dioxide material.

 ![](../MOD/plot/MOD_structure.png)

 ## Simulation Structure

-​	The present structural file provides a comprehensive guide for constructing a simulation structure and establishing a Gaussian doping distribution.
+​The present structural file provides a comprehensive guide for constructing a simulation structure and establishing a Gaussian doping distribution.
 Initially, one must construct the geometric structure of the device, incorporate materials and physical models, specify the doping distribution, and simulation boundary conditions, and set the light source and simulation solver.
 Eventually, the simulation result data should be extracted and output.

-​	Our simulation is designed with a light source entering along the X-axis, and the primary optoelectronic characteristic analysis takes place within the three-dimensional structure on the YZ plane.
+​Our simulation is designed with a light source entering along the X-axis, and the primary optoelectronic characteristic analysis takes place within the three-dimensional structure on the YZ plane.
 The FDE solver is utilized to preview the distribution of effective refractive index, and the OEDevice solver is used to preview the doping distribution of the device.
 Finally, we generate ad output the  distribution map of doping and index in modulator structure.

 Application Library path: `:\SDK\V2.3.0.4\examples\active_demo\doping_function\MOD\MOD00_structure.py`

 ### 1. Basic Operations

-​	It is essential to incorporate materials for structure.
+It is essential to incorporate materials for structure.
 Although module of `maxoptics_sdk.all` provides default values for standard semiconductors, these values can be customized in `MOD_material.py` .

-​	Application Library path: `:\SDK\V2.3.0.4\examples\active_demo\doping_function\MOD\MOD_material.py`
+Application Library path: `:\SDK\V2.3.0.4\examples\active_demo\doping_function\MOD\MOD_material.py`

-​	The module of `basic` specifies the electron affinity and relative dielectric permittivity of the material.
+The module of `basic` specifies the electron affinity and relative dielectric permittivity of the material.
 It is crucial to define the model type and parameter values, if another model is used instead of the default.
 The default mobility model of Silicon is `Analytic` , but we use the mobility model of `Masetti` in this modulator.
 The `band` module includes the model of bandgap, bandgap narrowing , and recombination of  Auger, SRH, and Radiative.

 ```python
 elec_Si_properties = {"basic": {"model": "Default",